nextstrain/fauna/builds/ZIKA.md

 ## Setup

-1. Start fauna rethinkdb server in a separate terminal.
-2. Make sure environment variables for connecting to fauna are set.
+1. Make sure environment variables for connecting to fauna are set.

 ## Upload via ViPR and update citations